 - A sensor fitted at one side of pipe emit the ultrasonic wave and it is propagated in the flowing fluid.
 The speed of sound wave propagation will increase in the downstream direction but will decrease in the backward direction

-- During the same propagation distance, there will be different in transmission times.
+- During the same propagation distance, there will be differences in transmission times.

-- The fluid velocity is calculated based on difference between the up and down transmission time
+- The fluid velocity is calculated based on the difference between the up and down transmission time

 - The average velocity is calculated considering the cross-sectional velocity distribution of the velocity across the pipe

-- Velocity is calculated based on diameter of pipe and mass and difference between signal transmission time
+- Velocity is calculated based on the diameter of pipe and mass and the difference between signal transmission time

-In above equation, D is the diameter of pipe diameter. θ represents the angle of ultrasonic signal with respect to flow direction. ΔT is the difference between for upstream (Tup) and downstream (Tdown) transducers signal transmission times.
+In the above equation, D is the diameter of pipe diameter. θ represents the angle of the ultrasonic signal with respect to the flow direction. ΔT is the difference between for upstream (Tup) and downstream (Tdown) transducers signal transmission times.

 Thermal Mass Flow Meter

-- This flow meter is used to measure mass flow rate of fluid through the pipe
+- This flow meter is used to measure the mass flow rate of fluid through the pipe

 - This flow meter is also called thermal dispersion or immersible mass flow meters

-- Heat generated by the coil is transferred to fluid by convective mode.
-The mass flow rate is function of volume flow rate
+- The heat generated by the coil is transferred to the fluid by convective mode.
+The mass flow rate is a function of the volume flow rate

 Coriolis Flow Meter